gangdong/gangdong.github.io/_posts/2019-09-15-Fingerprint-enroll.markdown

 ---
 When we do fingerprint enrollment in android device, it will generate a fingerprint template that contains the user's fingerprint information in a specified directory (for example, /data/vendor_de/0/fpdata/user.db), which depends on the system configuration.

 During the template is being generated, there is a series of APIs calling in android system internally.
-Let's have a look about this process.
+Let's have a look at this process.

 Android sets some standard APIs in HAL layer for fingerprint event handling.
 Refer to Android P source code at [BiometricsFingerprint.h](https://www.androidos.net.cn/android/10.0.0_r6/xref/hardware/interfaces/biometrics/fingerprint/2.1/default/BiometricsFingerprint.h) and [BiometricsFingerprint.cpp](https://www.androidos.net.cn/android/10.0.0_r6/xref/hardware/interfaces/biometrics/fingerprint/2.1/default/BiometricsFingerprint.cpp).